Automobile Owners Resource Center

 New York State Law formerly prohibited a rental vehicle company from selling Collision Damage Waivers (CDWs) in New York on motor vehicle rentals of 30 days or less.
 A rental vehicle company was not, in most circumstances, able to hold renters liable for more than $100 in the event the rental vehicle was stolen or damaged.
 However, changes in the law give renters the option of purchasing a CDW, also known as Optional Vehicle Protection (OVP) from the rental vehicle company, and also permits the rental vehicle company to hold the renter liable for the full amount of damage to the rented vehicle.

 However, insurance is available to cover against the full amount of damage to vehicles rented by the insured for a period of 30 days or less.
 In addition to the general information provided here, consumers are encouraged to read their policies and/or check with their company representative, agent or broker regarding any specific questions.
-Additionally, general information about auto insurance is available from our Auto Resource Center, and Auto FAQ's.

 The following questions and answers apply to New York residents only.